modem7/docker-rickroll/README.md

 # Tags
 :Latest is automatically built every month.

-:Test uses an onclick method with a poster image.
-Currently testing cross compatibility with multiple browsers.
+:Onclick is automatically built every month, uses an onclick method with a poster image.

 :Youtube is automatically built every month, and uses an iFrame to embed a Youtube Video.

+:Test same as onclick tag, currently testing cross compatibility with multiple browsers.

 # Configuration